Blackmoon Achieves Market Capitalization of $2.55 Million (BMC)

-Blackmoon (CURRENCY:BMC) traded up 9.3% against the US dollar during the one day period ending at 0:00 AM E.T. on November 10th.
-One Blackmoon coin can currently be bought for $0.0472 or 0.00000075 BTC on major exchanges.
-Blackmoon has a total market cap of $2.55 million and $757.00 worth of Blackmoon was traded on exchanges in the last day.
-During the last seven days, Blackmoon has traded 6.1% lower against the US dollar.
+Blackmoon (CURRENCY:BMC) traded 9.3% higher against the US dollar during the twenty-four hour period ending at 20:00 PM ET on November 12th.
+Over the last seven days, Blackmoon has traded 6.1% lower against the US dollar.
+Blackmoon has a total market cap of $2.55 million and $757.00 worth of Blackmoon was traded on exchanges in the last 24 hours.
+One Blackmoon coin can currently be bought for $0.0472 or 0.00000075 BTC on popular cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.